Pedro Monés, Marquess of Casa Maury: Early life

 Monés, who was known as Bobby, was born in Cuba, then an administrative district of the Spanish Empire, on 14 March 1896.
 He was the son of Pedro José de Jesús Monés y Maury, Marquess of Casa Maury (b.
 1848), (Note: His father, Pedro José Monés, was converted into a Marquis (non-hereditary) on 8 April 1897 by designation of his sanctity by Pope Leo XIII.
-Later King Alfonso XIII authorized use of the title in Spain by Royal order of 21 June 1897.) and Maria Luisa de Montalbán.
+Later King Alfonso XIII authorised use of the title in Spain by Royal order of 21 June 1897.) and Maria Luisa de Montalbán.
 His sister, Gloria Monés-Maury, was the second wife of René Nagelmackers.
 (Note: René Nagelmackers (1878–1929), the son of Belgian civil engineer Georges Nagelmackers, who founded the Compagnie Internationale des Wagons-Lits, was previously married to, and widowed from, Alice Helen Dalziel (1876–1910), the only child of Davison Dalziel, 1st Baron Dalziel of Wooler).)

-His father, Pedro, and uncle, Agustín Monés y Maury, were the both sons of Pedro Monés y Vals de la Paisa, would inherit the businesses of Monés & Brother (Monés y Hermano), reorganizing the company in 1880 under the name Monés & Company (Monés y Compañía) with his father was in charge of managing the firm's commercial and industrial interests.
+His father, Pedro, and uncle, Agustín Monés y Maury, were the both sons of Pedro Monés y Vals de la Paisa, would inherit the businesses of Monés & Brother (Monés y Hermano), reorganising the company in 1880 under the name Monés & Company (Monés y Compañía) with his father was in charge of managing the firm's commercial and industrial interests.
 Among their ventures was a large banana business which they supplied to the Atlantic Fruit Company.
 His father was also a politician who served as an alderman in 1878 (when he was only 30 years old) and as Mayor of Baracoa from 1880 to 1883.
 In 1894, before the Cuban War of Independence began, his father transferred a number of his properties in Baracoa to the Barcelona merchant José Simón González.
 His aunt, Adolfina Monés y Maury, was the first wife of General Ricardo Campos Carreras.
 His paternal grandmother, Dolores Maury Parés, the widow of Pedro Monés y Vals de la Paisa, commissioned master builder Josep Artigas Planes to build Maury-Parés House in Barcelona as a family property.
 The building, completed in 1882, was never occupied by his grandmother or the members of his family.